MartheHilde/Marthe_Hilde_DAB_CA_OCT22FT/README.md

 ```

 # DATABASEACCESS
-Save the following user-access SQL script to your README file, under the heading “DATABASEACCESS”.

-Using SQL only:

-    Create a new “dabcaowner” login for the database, with the password “dabca1234” with the “database owner” rights and permissions
+Using SQL only for creating a new "dabcaowner" login for the database, use this script:

 ```
-CREATE LOGIN dabcaowner WITH PASSWORD = 'dabca1234', DEFAULT_DATABASE = YourDatabaseName, CHECK_POLICY = OFF;
+CREATE LOGIN dabcaowner WITH PASSWORD = 'dabca1234', DEFAULT_DATABASE = adoptiondb, CHECK_POLICY = OFF;
 ```
 This statement creates a new login with the username "dabcaowner" and the password "dabca1234".
-The DEFAULT_DATABASE parameter specifies the default database for the login, and CHECK_POLICY = OFF turns off password policy enforcement.
+DEFAULT_DATABASE parameter specifies the default database for the login, and CHECK_POLICY = OFF turns off password policy enforcement.

 To grant the "database owner" role to the new login, execute the following SQL statement:
 ```
-USE YourDatabaseName;
+USE adoptiondb;
 EXEC sp_addrolemember 'db_owner', 'dabcaowner';
 ```